The Club has adopted the ECB Guidelines for supervising

 2. There is no definitive age at which young players

-should be introduced to adult cricket but the Club determines each case on
+should be introduced to open age group cricket but the Club determines each case on

 an individual basis dependent on their ability and stage of cognitive and

-emotional maturity to take part at this level, taking into account the ECB
+emotional maturity to take part at that level.

 3. ECB Fast Bowling Directives and Fielding Regulations

-will always be adhered to for junior players in adult cricket.
+will always be adhered to for junior players in open age group cricket.

 4. The Club will provide an opportunity for young